beckysoll/statamic-if-boolean/README.md

 ## Usage

-- The first parameter should be the name of the boolean field to filter by.
+- The first parameter should be the name of the boolean/toggle field to filter by.
-- The (optional) second parameter can be set to `false` to reverse the logic.
+- The (optional) second parameter can be set to `false` for the opposite results.

 ### If your data looks like this